Places To Grow Act

 This Act is the Ontario Government’s plan to encourage growth and development in a way that fosters economic prosperity, protects the environment, and helps communities achieve a high quality of life.
 As part of this Act, the government has developed regional growth plans that help guide government investments and policies.

-One prominent reason this Act was put into place was to help curb urban sprawl commonly seen throughout some suburban areas where neighbourhoods aren’t connected, pedestrian-friendly, or easily accessible by public transit.
+One prominent reason this Act was put into place was to help curb unmanaged growth commonly seen throughout some suburban areas where neighbourhoods aren’t connected, pedestrian-friendly, or easily accessible by public transit.
 Since the GTA is currently one of the fastest growing communities in North America, many of the large lots and even larger homes aren’t always the best option for housing this new growth.
 This Plan is about accommodating forecasted growth in complete communities.
-The Plan called for designating 25 Urban Growth Centres in Southern Ontario.
+The Plan has designated 25 Urban Growth Centres across Southern Ontario.
 This has resulted in monumental growth in the Greater Toronto Area, where many Designated Growth Centres were appointed.

 What does Urban Growth Centres mean for communities?